mcabbott/TensorCast.jl/README.md

 help?> @cast  # press ? for help
 ```

+From a Jupyter notebook, write instead `using Pkg; pkg"add TensorCast"`.
 If you downloaded this under its former name, you should `rm TensorSlice`.

 ## Examples